pheneliu/GPTR_UWB/README.md

 # Presiquite

-* Please build [SFUISE](https://github.com/KIT-ISAS/SFUISE) in your workspace to have the cf_msg, which is required in ctgaupro.
+* Please build [SFUISE](https://github.com/KIT-ISAS/SFUISE) in your workspace to have the cf_msg, which is required in gptr.
 * Please install Ceres 2.1.0 is needed.

 # Testing with lidar: